antfu/talks/2025-09-18/src/slides.md

 that in my opinion,

-all the software,
+all software,

-[click] should provide some kind of plugins system. (pause) -->
+[click] should provide some kind of plugin system. (pause) -->

 ---